Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Learning Log 50 1~4~5 Week 12 HOURS= 2000 words The Critical Blog will demonstrate your understanding of the main theories, concepts and principals involved in creative camera techniques and digital workflow, and it will document your participation and critical reflection on project briefs
+Learning Log 50 1~4~5 Week 12 HOURS= 2000 words The Critical Blog will demonstrate your understanding of the main theories, concepts and principals involved in creative camera and editing techniques for production and post-production digital workflow.
+It will document your participation in camera and editing practical sessions.
+You will write a critical reflections on each assessment brief.

-Project - Practical 50 2~3~4~5 Week 12 HOURS= 6 minutes The second assessment is the completion of a series of project briefs covering camera techniques and workflow.
+Project - Practical 50 2~3~4~5 Week 12 HOURS= 6 minutes The second assessment is the completion of a series of project briefs covering camera techniques, editing and production and post-production workflow.
 Due to the ever evolving nature of the topic of this module, projects will be defined in response to the technological considerations that are relevant at the time of delivery.
+Filmmaking in groups will receive one group mark only, individual editing assessments will receive an individual mark.

 Component 1 subtotal: 50